-- Check that the local Ethernet LAN IPX network number is correct. - Verify that the WAN link network number is the same as the remote WAN link network number. - Check cable connections and pinouts. - Verify that the IPX Routes and IPX SAPs you have specified are correct. - List the contents of the routing and services tables using the ipxroutes and ipxsaps commands, respectively. - Make sure that the security authentication method and password that you configured matches the remote router.
+- Check that the local Ethernet LAN IPX network number is correct. - Verify that the WAN link network number is the same as the remote WAN link network number. - Check cable connections and pinning. - Verify that the IPX Routes and IPX SAPs you have specified are correct - List the contents of the routing and services tables using the ipxroutes and ipxsaps commands, respectively. - Be sure the security authentication method and password that you configured matches the remote router.